ml-archive/sourcery-templates/README.md

 This collection of templates is related to models and automating their conversions to common Vapor types.

 ## Model
+Automatically generates an initializer and an enum for MySQL enum types.

 |  Key        | Description                                                            |
 | ----------- | -----------------------------------------------------------------------|
 |  `enumName` | Generate a Swift enum for MySQL with accessors for a list of all cases.|